 wild poinsettia inflorescence The wild Poinsettia Page

 As the most economically important potted plant world-wide, everyone has heard of the Poinsettia Euphorbia pulcherrima.
-This species grows wild in the mountains on the Pacific side of Mexico, and despite many legends, no one is quite sure from which wild populations the cultivated varieties derive.
+This species grows wild in the mountains on the Pacific slope of Mexico, and despite many legends, no one is quite sure from which wild populations the cultivated varieties derive.
 We are actively collecting material to see if recently-developed molecular methods can give the answer.
 This page shows images of poinsettias in the field to show how different they are from the more familiar cultivated varieties.
 For more information, get in touch with PhD student Laura Trejo.

 Euphorbia pulcherrima belongs to the subgenus Poinsettia and is just one of several members of this mostly Mexican group.
 On this page, we show examples of members of subgenus poinsettia with their attractive inflorescences and remarkable array of life forms.
 Euphorbia pulcherrima is a scraggly tree in the wild, but other members of the subgenus are scrambling subshrubs or even small perennial herbs springing from underground tubers!
 Click on a thumbnail for a larger image.